Jump to a staff member's profile:

 Bill is a graduate of Colby College (BA) and The Johns Hopkins University (MA, PhD) and was a Senior Lecturer in Northwestern's Department of German from 1986-1997 where he taught German language and literature, served as the department’s Director of Undergraduate Studies, co-produced documentary videos in Germany and Switzerland and chaired the Council on Language Instruction.
 In 1995, he was named a Charles Deering McCormick University Distinguished Lecturer.
 As the founding director of Northwestern's Study Abroad Office (1997), Bill takes great pride in being part of a small team of dedicated study abroad professionals.
 He has served a leadership role on the Standards Committee for the Forum on Education Abroad since its formation in 2002 and was elected to two terms on the Forum Council.
 Bill has played an active role in the Forum’s development of the Standards and a Code of Ethics for the study abroad field.

 Alicia graduated with a M.A./M.S. in International Public Service Management from DePaul University and a B.A. in French from Rice University and spent several years studying and working in France.
 Prior to joining Northwestern in 2008, she worked in Chicago for DePaul’s Study Abroad Program, IES Abroad, and the French Technology Press Office.
 As Associate Director, Alicia oversees academic policies and procedures, manages the office's budget, and coordinates the team's efforts to ensure smooth day-to-day operations.
-In addition, she advises students who are interested in studying abroad in China, India, Japan, Singapore, South Korea, Thailand, Turkey and Vietnam.
+In addition, she advises students who are interested in studying abroad in China, Czech Republic, India, Japan, Singapore, South Korea, Thailand, Turkey and Vietnam.
 Alicia serves as a Discrimination and Harassment Prevention Advisor at Northwestern and is currently a member of the Office of Fellowships Advisory Board, the University Hearing and Appeals System Board, the Forum on Education Abroad Advocacy Committee, IFSA-Butler's National Advisors Council Executive Committee, and AACRAO (American Association of Collegiate Registrars and Admissions Officers).

 Jessica graduated with a M.Ed. in Higher Education from Loyola University Chicago and a B.S. in International Business and Spanish from the University of Dayton.
 She has studied abroad twice, first as an undergraduate studying Spanish and business for a semester at the University of Deusto in San Sebastián, Spain and later as a graduate student studying International Education at Loyola’s campus in Rome.
 Before coming to Northwestern she served as the Training Director of the Urban Chicago Chapter of Amigos de las Américas, training students to lead community development projects in Latin America, and worked as an adviser at the University of Illinois at Chicago (UIC) Study Abroad Office.
 Jessica advises for programs in Argentina, Bolivia, Brazil, Chile, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, Egypt, Israel, Jordan, Mexico, Morocco, Nicaragua, Peru, Spain, and Uruguay.
 In addition, she oversees the Peer Adviser program, serves as the office's lead adviser, and collaborates with academic departments and Student Affairs to coordinate campus resources for study abroad students.